The world's oil chokepoint,

 actually does.

-Two things: a streaming data pipeline and a monitoring dashboard.
-The pipeline ingests AIS transponder data, news feeds, commodity prices, and prediction market odds, processes them through twelve Flink stream processors on Ververica Cloud, and synthesises the results with Claude.
+A streaming data pipeline and a monitoring dashboard.
+The pipeline ingests AIS transponder data, news feeds, commodity prices, and prediction markets, processes them through twelve Flink stream processors on Ververica Cloud, and synthesises the results with Claude.
 The dashboard makes all of it visible and queryable.

 Live vessel tracking

-Every commercial ship in the strait is tracked in real time from three AIS data sources: AISStream.io WebSocket, MarineTraffic, and AISHub.
-Ships render as directional icons colour-coded by type — orange tankers, red military, cyan LNG — with 12-position trail lines and a mouseover detail panel.
+Every commercial ship in the strait tracked in real time from three AIS sources.
+Ships render as directional icons colour-coded by type: orange tankers, red military, cyan LNG.
+12-position trail lines and a mouseover detail panel show MMSI, speed, flag, and nav status.

 Sanctioned vessel detection

-Known IMO-sanctioned MMSIs — Iranian Revolutionary Guard vessels and shadow fleet tankers — are matched against the live AIS feed.
-Sanctioned vessels glow red on the map and trigger immediate CRITICAL intelligence events.
+Known IMO-sanctioned MMSIs matched against the live AIS feed.
+Iranian Revolutionary Guard vessels and shadow fleet tankers glow red on the map and trigger immediate CRITICAL intelligence events with no analyst intervention.

 AI situation reports

-Claude consumes the intelligence event stream and generates plain-language briefings citing historical precedents: the 2019 tanker attacks, 2012 sanctions, 2011 closure threat.
-A four-layer cost control system (significance scoring, delta triggering, Haiku/Sonnet tiering, 2-minute minimum interval) keeps the daily AI cost at cents.
+Claude consumes the intelligence event stream and generates plain-language briefings citing historical precedents: 2019 tanker attacks, 2012 sanctions, 2011 closure threat.
+A four-layer cost control system keeps the daily AI cost at cents.

 Market correlation

-Live prices updated every 30 seconds: WTI and Brent crude, LNG futures, tanker stocks (Frontline, Scorpio, DHT Holdings), energy majors, and Polymarket/Kalshi prediction market odds on Iranian military action.
-The dashboard shows commodity and maritime intelligence on the same screen.
+WTI and Brent crude, LNG futures, tanker stocks, energy majors, and Polymarket/Kalshi prediction market odds updated every 30 seconds.
+Maritime intelligence and commodity signals on the same screen.

 Trajectory forecasting

-Dashed prediction lines extend from every moving vessel, showing estimated positions at 15, 30, 45, 60, 90, and 120 minutes.
-A Flink MapFunction runs haversine dead-reckoning on every vessel with speed ≥ 1.0 kt.
-Analysts can see whether a military vessel's course intersects tanker lanes before it arrives.
+Dashed prediction lines extend from every moving vessel at 15, 30, 45, 60, 90, and 120 minutes.
+Flink haversine dead-reckoning runs per vessel at ≥ 1.0 kt.
+Analysts can see if a military vessel intersects tanker lanes before it arrives.

 Natural language queries